dzianisv/dzianisv.github.io/README.md

 # About Me
-Hello, I am a Software Engineer with a passion for Networking and Decentralized Distributed Systems.
+Hello, I am a Software Engineer with a passion for Networking, Machine Learning and Decentralized Distributed Systems (including Blockchains and DeFi).
 You will find my posts and projects here on Github.

 # Blogposts
 - [Development](notes/Development/README.md)